Adaptation of olfactory receptor abundances for efficient coding: First steps towards a dynamical model in mammals

 \section{First steps towards a dynamical model in mammals}

 We have explored the structure of olfactory receptor distributions that code odors efficiently, \emph{i.e.,} are adapted to maximize the amount of information that the brain gets about odors.
-The full solution to the optimization problem depends in a complicated nonlinear way on the receptor affinities $S$ and covariance of odorant concentrations $\Gamma$.
-The distribution of olfactory receptors in the mammalian epithelium, however, must arise dynamically, from the pattern of apoptosis and neurogenesis~\citep{Calof1996}.
-In the efficient coding paradigm that we propose, the receptor distribution is intimately related to the statistics of natural odors, so that the life cycle of neurons in a dynamical model implementation would have to depend on olfactory experience.
-And indeed, such modulation of OSN lifetime by exposure to odors has been observed experimentally~\citep{Santoro2012, Zhao2013, Cadiou2014} and could, for example, be mediated by feedback from the bulb~\citep{Schwob1992}.
+The full solution to the optimization problem, eq.~\eqref{eq:optimProblem}, depends in a complicated nonlinear way on the receptor affinities $S$ and covariance of odorant concentrations $\Gamma$.
+The distribution of olfactory receptors in the mammalian epithelium, however, must arise dynamically from the pattern of apoptosis and neurogenesis~\citep{Calof1996}.
+At a qualitative level, in the efficient coding paradigm that we propose, the receptor distribution is related to the statistics of natural odors, so that the life cycle of neurons would have to depend dynamically on olfactory experience.
+Such modulation of OSN lifetime by exposure to odors has been observed experimentally~\citep{Santoro2012, Zhao2013, Cadiou2014} and could, for example, be mediated by feedback from the bulb~\citep{Schwob1992}.

-To obtain a dynamical version of our model, we started with a gradient ascent algorithm and modified it slightly to impose the constraints that receptor numbers are non-negative, $K_a \ge 0$, and their sum $K_\text{tot} = \sum_a K_a$ is bounded (details in Supplementary Information).
+To obtain a dynamical model we started with a gradient ascent algorithm for changing receptor numbers, and modified it slightly to impose the constraints that OSN numbers are non-negative, $K_a \ge 0$, and their sum $K_\text{tot} = \sum_a K_a$ is bounded (details in Appendix~\ref{app:dynmodel}).
 This gives